John Romero: Personal life

 Romero's long hair has been a source of both admiration and derision for his fans.
 John guest-answered Planet Quake's "Dear Mynx" column, in which a female fan asked for hair care tips.
 Romero cut his hair short in 2002 and donated it to Locks of Love.

 Discussion boards such as Doomworld and BeyondUnreal had threads discussing his new look at the time, although he began to grow it back to its original length in 2003.
 On January 11, 2022, Romero gave a statement via Twitter on the subject of his hair, to coincide with the 120th anniversary of William Arthur Jones' "Indian haircut order" of 1902.
 In the statement, Romero said: "I wear my hair long as a proud Yaqui and Cherokee man, and will continue to do so until the day I die."

 In 2000, during the development of Daikatana, Romero listed Ultima V: Warriors of Destiny, Super Mario Bros.
 3, Age of Empires, Duke Nukem 3D and Chrono Trigger as his favorite games of all time, with Chrono Trigger topping the list.
 In 2017, Romero listed World of Warcraft and Minecraft as his favorite games of all time.

 Romero's favorite programming language as of 2017 is Lua.
+Romero says he has hyperthymesia.
 Romero is an atheist.
-He also claimed that everyone involved at working on the original Doom was an atheist (although game designer Sandy Petersen is a member of The Church of Jesus Christ of Latter-day Saints).
+He also claimed that everyone involved at working on the original Doom was an atheist (although game designer Sandy Petersen is a Mormon).
+On December 19, 2023, Romero acquired Irish citizenship, after living there for about eight years.

+Romero was referenced in the 2020 video game Doom Eternal as King Ormero.